-81. In June 2018 the Education Reform - Joint Agreement between the Scottish Government and Local Government was published.
+77. In June 2018 the Education Reform - Joint Agreement between the Scottish Government and Local Government was published.
 The Joint Agreement is based on the key principles that schools are empowered to make the decisions that most affect outcomes for their children and young people.
-This drive to an empowered system included the requirement for the Council to publish its scheme for Devolved Management of Schools (DSM) by April 2022.
-The Council's plans for this new scheme were considered and approved by Education Committee on 3 February 2022 and by Cabinet on 10 March 2022 and the updated DSM scheme is now in place.
-There is a requirement for regular review and consultation on the Council's DSM every three years.
+This drive to an empowered system includes publishing the scheme for Devolved Management of Schools (DSM) by April 2022 and a requirement for regular review every three years.
+In the empowered system, Head Teachers are accountable and responsible for decisions which should be made in consultation with pupils, parents, staff and the wider community.
+The Council's plans for this new scheme were considered by Education Committee on 3 February 2022 and will be considered by Cabinet on 10 March 2022.